Last updated: September 5, 2023

 NOW, THEREFORE THE PARTIES AGREE AS FOLLOWS:

-- 1.3.
-“Controller”, “Processor”, “Data Subject”, “Personal Data”, “Processing” (and “Process“), “Personal Data Breach” and “Special Categories of Personal Data” shall have the meanings ascribed to them in the EU Data Protection Law.
-The terms “Business”, “Business Purpose”, “Consumer”, “Service Provider”, “Sale” and “Sell” shall have the meanings ascribed to them in the CCPA.
+1.5“Controller”, “Processor”, “Data Subject”, “Personal Data”, “Processing” (and “Process“), “Personal Data Breach”, “Special Categories of Personal Data” and “Supervisory Authority” shall have the meanings ascribed to them in the EU Data Protection Law, CPA, VCDPA, CTDPA The terms “Business”, “Business Purpose”, “Contractor”, “Cross-contextual Advertising”, “Consumer”, “Service Provider”, “Sale”, “Sell”, “Share”, ”Targeted Advertising” and “Third Party Business” shall have the meanings ascribed to them in the US Data Protection Laws CCPA.
 “Data Subject” shall also mean and refer to a “Consumer”.
-“Personal Data” shall also mean and refer to “Personal Information,” as such term is defined under the CCPA.
+“Personal Data” shall also mean and refer to “Personal Information,” as such term is defined under the US Data Protection Laws.

-- 1.15.
-“UK SCC” means the UK ‘International data transfer addendum to the European Commission’s standard contractual clauses for international data transfers’, available at https://ico.org.uk/media/for-organisations/documents/4019539/international-data-transfer-addendum.pdf as adopted, amended or updated by the UK's Information Commissioner's Office, Parliament or Secretary of State.
+1.16 “UK SCC” means the UK ‘International data transfer addendum to the European Commission’s standard contractual clauses for international data transfers, available at https://ico.org.uk/media/for-organisations/documents/4019539/international-data-transfer-addendum.pdf as adopted, amended or updated by the UK’s Information Commissioner’s Office, Parliament or Secretary of State.

-Any other terms that are not defined herein shall have the meaning provided under the Agreement or applicable Law.
-A reference to any term or section of CCPA, UK Data Protection Laws or GDPR means the version as may be amended, modified, updated, or replaced from time to time.
+Any other terms that are not defined herein shall have the meaning provided under the Agreement or applicable Data Protection Laws.
+A reference to any term or section of Data Protection Laws means the version as may be amended, modified, updated, or replaced from time to time.
 Any references to the GDPR in this DPA shall mean the GDPR and/or UK GDPR depending on the applicable Law.

 2. RELATIONSHIP OF THE PARTIES

-- 2.3.
-CCPA specifications are further detailed in ANNAX VII.
+2.3.
+Additional US Data Protection Laws specifications are further detailed in ANNAX VII.

 3. REPRESENTATIONS AND WARRANTIES

-- 3.2.
-Walnut represents and warrants that it: (i) shall process Personal Data, as set forth under Article 28(3) of the GDPR, on behalf of the Customer, solely for the purpose of providing the Services, all in accordance with Customer’s written instructions including the Agreement and this DPA; (ii) in the event Walnut is required under applicable laws, including Data Protection Law or any union or member state regulation, to Process Personal Data other than as instructed by Customer, it shall inform the Customer of such requirement prior to Processing such Personal Data, unless prohibited under applicable law; and (iii) shall provide reasonable cooperation and assistance to Customer in ensuring compliance with its obligation to carry out data protection impact assessments with respect to the processing of Personal Data and to consult with the supervisory authority (as applicable).
+3.2.
+Walnut represents and warrants that it: (i) shall process Customer Data, on behalf of the Customer, solely for the purpose of providing the Services, all in accordance with Customer’s written instructions including the Agreement and this DPA; (ii) in the event Walnut is required under applicable laws, including Data Protection Law or any union or member state regulation, to Process Customer Data other than as instructed by Customer, it shall inform the Customer of such requirement prior to Processing such Customer Data, unless prohibited under applicable law; and (iii) shall provide reasonable cooperation and assistance to Customer in ensuring compliance with its obligation to carry out data protection impact assessments.

-- 3.3.
-Walnut shall take reasonable steps to ensure: (i) the reliability of its personnel and any other person acting under its supervision who may come into contact with, or otherwise have access to Personal Data; (ii) that the personnel authorized to process the Personal Data (solely on a need to know basis) have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality; and (iii) that such personnel are aware of their responsibilities under this DPA and any applicable Data Protection Laws.
+3.3.
+Walnut shall take reasonable steps to ensure: (i) the reliability of its personnel and any other person acting under its supervision who may come into contact with, or otherwise have access to Customer Data; (ii) that the personnel authorized to process the Customer Data (solely on a need to know basis) have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.

 4. RIGHTS OF DATA SUBJECTS AND THE PARTIES’ COOPERATION OBLIGATIONS

-- 4.2.
-Where applicable, Walnut shall assist the Customer in ensuring that Personal Data Processed is accurate and up to date, by informing the Customer without delay if it becomes aware of the fact that the Personal Data it is Processing is inaccurate or has become outdated.
+4.2.
+Where applicable, Walnut shall assist the Customer in ensuring that Customer Data Processed is accurate and up to date, by informing the Customer without delay if it becomes aware of the fact that the Customer Data it is Processing is inaccurate or has become outdated.

-- 5.3.
+5.3.
 Walnut shall remain fully responsible to the Customer for the performance of the Sub-Processor’s obligations in accordance with the Agreement.
-Walnut shall notify the Customer of any known failure by the Sub-Processor to fulfil its contractual obligations.
+Walnut shall notify the Customer of any known failure by the Sub-Processor to fulfill its contractual obligations.

 6. TECHNICAL AND ORGANIZATIONAL MEASURES

-- 6.1.
-Taking into account the state of the art, the costs of implementation and the nature, scope, context of the Personal Data available to Walnut and purposes of the Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, and without prejudice to any other security standards agreed upon by the parties, Walnut shall implement appropriate physical, technical and organizational measures to protect the Customer Data as required under Data Protection Laws, without prejudice to Walnut’s right to make future replacements or updates to the measures that do not lower the level of protection of Personal Data
+6.1.
+Taking into account the state of the art, the costs of implementation and the nature, scope, context of the Customer Data available to Walnut and purposes of the Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, and without prejudice to any other security standards agreed upon by the parties, Walnut shall implement appropriate physical, technical and organizational measures to protect the Customer Data as required under Data Protection Laws, without prejudice to Walnut’s right to make future replacements or updates to the measures that do not lower the level of protection of Customer Data.

 7. SECURITY INCIDENT